TRCPIDR4, Peripheral Identification Register 4

 The TRCPIDR4 characteristics are:

-Provides discovery information for the component.
+Provides discovery information about the component.

 For additional information see the CoreSight Architecture Specification.

 This register is present only when FEAT_ETE is implemented.
 Otherwise, direct accesses to TRCPIDR4 are RES0.

 SIZE, bits [7:4]

 Size of the component.

 The distance from the start of the address space used by this component to the end of the component identification registers.